-Real estate investment trusts (REITs) have been a mixed bag since the Covid-19 pandemic hit.
+Real estate investment trusts (REITs) saw significant price drops after the Covid-19 pandemic hit.

 Hotel, resort, and office REITs have seen massive losses, as was expected.

 However, the best apartment and residential REITs have defied expectations and have been able to stay afloat.

 Last year’s economic turmoil has led many families to downsize and move into multifamily apartment buildings.

 Additionally, others in populated urban centers have moved to rural areas because of the lower cost of living and increased space.